 You can also watch a lot of RSC’s shows for free online thanks to Marquee TV.
 Arts lovers can now sign up for a 30-day free trial on Marquee TV and watch over 400 theatre and dance shows, including 17 RSC productions such as Antony and Cleopatra, The Merchant of Venice and The Tempest.

 The 12th of May 2020 celebrates the 200th birthday of Derbyshire nurse, Florence Nightingale!
 To commemorate this occasion, writer George Gunby has created a great new audio play called Florence - Scenes from a Life, performed by Derbyshire born Ellie Ward.
-You can listen to it here until 13 August.

 Derby based theatre company Oddsocks is continuing to bring entertainment to their audiences (old and new!) during the Covid-19 crisis.
 Their brand new concept is called Stay Home Shakespeare, and you can watch the latest release, A Midsummer Nights Dream now!
 Known for putting their own comical spin on classic tales, the inclusive story-telling of Oddsocks breaks down the barriers between communities and culture, making for some easy Friday night entertainment for all the family!
-Their shows are free to watch, but if you would like to make a donation to support Oddsocks, you can find out more information on how to do so on their website.
+Their shows are free to watch, but if you would like to make a donation to support Oddsocks, you can find out more information on how to do so on the Oddsocks website.

 You can enjoy world-class theatre at home from National Theatre.
 They are streaming a show every Thursday evening at 7pm which will remain available to watch for seven days.
 Showing this week is Small Island, the National Theatre’s epic, sold-out production of Andrea Levy’s novel traces the history between Jamaica and the UK through WWII to 1948.
 From Thursday 25 June, you will be able to watch A Midsummer Night's Dream, featuring Gwendoline Christie and Hammed Animashaun.
 For more information and to find the latest YouTube link, visit the National Theatre At Home's web page.

-Our friends, Sinfonia Viva, are delivering a new series of intimate performances from the homes of their musicians in 'A Little Live Music' on Wednesday evenings at 8pm on their Facebook page.
+Our friends, Sinfonia Viva, are delivering a new series of intimate performances from the homes of their musicians in 'A Little Live Music' on Wednesday evenings at 8pm on the Sinfonia Viva Facebook page.
 This wonderful virtuoso ensemble continue to deliver original and extraordinary musical experiences even throughout these difficult times.
 Each of their videos remain on the Facebook page so you can revisit your favourites or listen to all the shows back to back!

 For even more things to watch, check out What’s On Stage’s list of stage shows to watch online.
 This list is updated almost every day with the latest great things to watch and covers lots of different genres so there is something for everyone in your family.

 If you're looking for creative and cultural things to do, but want more than to watch a show, The Lost Boys are running a 10 week long writing workshop for all to get involved in!
 Each week you will receive a full session of creative writing exercises accompanied by guidance from The Lost Boys.
 The weekly sessions will be themed and focused on one specific area to get you writing no matter what style, format or genre you are interested in, so whether that is poetry, writing for stage or screen, or long-form fiction, there is something here for everyone.
 Have fun, do each week as it comes along or drop in and out as you see fit.
 Ultimately, you will get out of this what you want to put in.
-If you are interested, drop them a message on through their Facebook page or email them at email@example.com.
+If you are interested, drop them a message on through their Lost Boys Facebook page or email them at email@example.com.

 BBC Arts have also started their Culture in Quarantine which not only lists shows to watch but also creative things you can try yourself at home, as well as the latest news for culture during this unprecedented time.